 10% new credit

-10% credit mix.
+10% credit mix

 Based on these percentages, the two most important things you can do to improve your credit are to make payments on time and in full each month.
 You’ll also want to keep all accounts open, even if they don’t have a balance.
-If you have an annual fee you can request a “downgrade” to an account with no annual fee.
+If you have an unused card with an annual fee, you can request a “downgrade” to an account with no annual fee.
 As your score improves, you can apply for one of the best unsecured cards for bad or average credit, or even one of the best rewards credit cards if you make good strides.
 This will help you establish new credit, as well as add to your credit mix.

 Always strive to pay your credit card balance in full by your statement due date.
 There’s no better way to build a solid credit history and healthy credit score.

 Credit is a powerful tool when seasoned with self-control, but left unbridled, it can wreak havoc on your financial future.
 Case in point: The average adult with a credit card owes $5,839 as of late 2018.
 If your card has an 18% APR and you’re only making the minimum payment (usually around 3% of the total balance) you’ll rack up over $5,000 in interest charges by the time you pay off the debt.